the-isf-academy/project-networking/bot_server/README.md

 # Bot Server
 **✏️ This is where you will write your code for this project. ✏️**

+## Accessing the bot
+To access the bot, you should follow the instructions below to run the bot server and access it either locally or remotely.

-## Running the Bot server
+### Running the Bot server
 ```
 $ bash run.sh
 ```

-## Accessing the server from your local computer
+### Accessing the server from your local computer
 After running the server, you will be able to send HTTP requests to `http://localhost:5000`

 Your can test the server locally by running the following command in your terminal: